• Skip to primary navigation

 print 'Scanning Completed in: ', total

-Let’s run the program and see how an output can look like
+Let’s run the program and see what the output looks like:

 $ python portscanner.py